rehypejs/rehype-format/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports an `Options` type, which specifies the interface of the accepted options.
+It exports the additional type [`Options`][api-options].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `rehype-format@^4`, compatible with Node.js 12.

 This plugin works with `rehype-parse` version 3+, `rehype-stringify` version 3+, `rehype` version 5+, and `unified` version 6+.